We will start this article by telling you that you don’t necessarily need a bodyweight shoulder workout.

 If you are just starting out with training, we recommend you to check our beginner bodyweight workout.
 It will be more helpful.

-You will be performing three sets of six to twelve repetitions of the first exercise, then you’ll start doing the other one.
+You will be performing three sets of six to twelve repetitions of the first exercise, then you’ll start doing the other one, and so on.

-In the advanced stages, we are getting into freestanding handstand push ups, advanced tuck or even straddle planche push ups, and V-sit progressions.
+Now we are getting into handstand push-ups, advanced tuck or even straddle planche push-ups, and V-sit.

 All the exercises, starting from the beginner routine all the way here, were building upon each other to reach this point.

 There is a lot more to the shoulder than people may think.